AdobeDocs/analytics.en/help/components/classifications/faq.md

 ## How do I classify values that contain special characters?

-Using special charaters such as commas or double quotes in reporting is typically not recommended.
+Using special characters such as commas or double quotes in reporting is typically not recommended.
 However, in some cases their use is necessary.
-If your reporting values contain such charaters that you choose to classify, use the following steps:
+If your reporting values contain such characters that you choose to classify, use the following steps:

 1. Log in to Adobe Analytics, then navigate to **[!UICONTROL Admin]** > **[!UICONTROL Classification importer]**.
 2. Click the **[!UICONTROL Browser export]** tab.